MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

     * Features:Navbar:EnableLanguageSelection
     * Features:Navbar:EnableCustomProfile

-3. In your Android Application, include a WebView element in the activity where you want to show the MCT application.
+3. In your Android Application, include a WebView element in the activity where you want to show the CT application.
 Set the source of the webview as the URL
     * `https://<DOMAIN>.azurewebsites.net/home/defaultsignin?whr=uri%3aB2C&referrer=basedomain&domain_hint=DOMAIN`
     * Where Domain is name of your instance. eg: if your instance url is `https://contoso.azurewebsites.net` then replace DOMAIN with 'contoso'